buzz-language/buzz/README.md

 ### Objects

-An `object` is like a class except it can't be inherited from and can't inherit from anything:
+An `object` is like a class, except it can't be inherited from and can't inherit from anything:

 ```buzz
 object Person {